aniasobo/bookmark-challenge/README.md

 I want to open my bookmark manager and see a list of bookmarks

 As a user
-so that I don't lose my bookmarks
+so that I do not lose my bookmarks
 I want to be able to add a bookmark and see it on the list
 ```